Reflections

 This false self might look like:

-Underneath these strategies is a person longing to be known, not for what it does, but for who it is.
+Underneath these strategies is a person longing to be known, not for what they do, but for who they are.

 Three Ways Identity Is Formed